apnadkarni/tcl-cffi/BUILD.md

 ```

 Note the path to the `dyncall` *installation* directory has to be specified in
-the command.

-## Building on Unix-like systems

-Again, the first step is to build `dyncall` using one of the prescribed methods
-in the `dyncall` documentation.
-For example, using the `configure` script, from
- the top level directory of the distribution, run the following commands in a shell.
+the command as the `DYNCALLDIR` variable.

+### Building with MinGW-w64/gcc

+As an alternative to Visual C++, the package may also be build with the MinGW-w64
+gcc compiler suite.
+This follows almost the same exact method as the Unix builds
+described above as the steps below illustrate.

+From a MinGW-w64 (not msys2) 64-bit shell, run the following commands at the top level
+`dyncall` directory.

 ```
-$ mkdir build-ubuntu-x64
+$ mkdir build-mingw-x64
-$ cd build-ubuntu-x64
+$ cd build-mingw-x64
-$ ../configure --prefix=/mnt/d/src/tcl-cffi/external-libs/ubuntu/x64
+$ ../configure --prefix=/d/src/tcl-cffi/external-libs/mingw/x64
 $ make
 $ make install
 ```

-Note if the `--prefix` option is not supplied, the build will install in the
-system library directories.

-The `cffi` package can then be built like any standard TEA based Tcl extension.
+Then build the `cffi` package.
+From the `cffi` top level directory,

 ```
-$ mkdir build-ubuntu-x64
+$ mkdir build-mingw-x64
-$ cd build-ubuntu-x64
+$ cd build-mingw-x64
-$ LDFLAGS=-L/mnt/d/src/tcl-cffi/external-libs/ubuntu/x64 ../configure --enable-64bit
+$ LDFLAGS=-L/d/src/tcl-cffi/external-libs/mingw/x64/lib CPPFLAGS=-I/d/src/tcl-cffi/external-libs/mingw/x64/include ../configure --enable-64bit --with-tcl=/d/tcl/mingw-8610/x64/lib
 $ make
 $ make install
 ```

-Note the `LDFLAGS` environment variable that has to be specified if `dyncall` is not in a standard system directory.
+Note that the `--with-tcl` option has to be specified pointing to a Tcl
+installation that was also built with MinGW-w64.
+Without this, the build system
+will use the `tclsh` that comes with the `msys2` installation that comes with
+MinGW-w64.
+That is **not** what you want.